Sample path behavior of a L\'evy insurance risk process approaching ruin, under the Cram\'er-Lundberg and convolution equivalent conditions: Fluctuation variables and excursion measure

-From this point on we will take $(L^{-1}, H)$ to be the strictly ascending bivariate ladder processes of $X$.
-Let $\whX_t=-X_t$, $t\ge 0$ denote the dual process, and $(\whL^{-1}, \whH)$ the weakly ascending bivariate ladder processes of $\whX$.
+From this point on, we will take $(L^{-1}, H)$ to be the strictly ascending bivariate ladder processes of $X$.
+Let $\whX_t=-X_t$, $t\ge0$ denote the dual process, and $(\whL^{-1}, \whH)$ the weakly ascending bivariate ladder processes of $\whX$.
 This is opposite to the usual convention, and means some care needs to be taken when citing the literature in the compound Poisson case.
-This choice is made because it leads to more natural results and a direct analogue of \eqref{As} when $X$ is compound Poisson.
-All quantities relating to $\whX$ will be denoted in the obvious way, for example $\wh{\tau}(0), \wh{p}, \Pi_{{\whL}^{-1}, {\whH}}$, $\widehat \kappa$ and $\whV$.
-With these choices of bivariate ladder processes, together with the normalisation of the local times implying $\gk(1,0)=\whk(1,0)=1$, the Wiener-Hopf factorisation takes the form
+This choice is made because it leads to more natural results and a direct analogue of (\ref{As}) when $X$ is compound Poisson.
+All quantities relating to $\whX$ will be denoted in the obvious way, for example, $\widehat{\tau}(0), \widehat{p}, \Pi_{{\whL}^{-1}, {\whH}}$, $\widehat\kappa$ and $\whV$.
+With these choices of bivariate ladder processes, together with the normalization of the local times implying $\gk(1,0)=\whk(1,0)=1$, the Wiener--Hopf factorization takes the form

-If $\ga>0$ and $Ee^{\ga X_1}<\infty$, then by analytically extending $\gk$, $\whk$ and $\Psi_X$, it follows from \eqref{WH} that
+If $\ga>0$ and $Ee^{\ga X_1}<\infty$, then by analytically extending $\gk$, $\whk$ and $\Psi_X$, it follows from (\ref{WH}) that